 Amazon founder and billionaire Jeff Bezos owns a lot of real estate, including a $119 million mansion, a $23 million New York City condo and a $23 million house in Washington, D.C.
 But his priciest property to date seems to be his $165 million estate in Beverly Hills, previously owned by music mogul David Geffen.

-With stocks and investments tumbling in a bear market, some of the world’s wealthiest people are opting to invest in art and other tangible items.
-Your portfolio would look pretty sweet if you had this pricey painting in it.
+With stocks and investments tumbling in a bear market, it’s not just individual investors who are opting to invest in art and other tangible items.

 3. Villa Leopolda — $506 Million

 A mansion on the French Riveria named Villa Leopolda holds the title of second-most expensive private residence.
 The building served as a a hospital during World War II and has changed hands several times since its construction in 1902 for Belgian King Leopold II — hence, the name.

 In 2008, Russian billionaire Mikhail Prokhorov purchased the Villa.

 If you’ve ever wanted to live in the world’s most expensive house, you’ll find it in Mumbai, India.
 The 27-story building towers over others in the skyline and boasts three helipads, 9 elevators, a 50-seat home theater and other luxuries.
 It is owned by billionaire Mukesh Ambani, the richest man in India, who has a net worth of $84.2 billion, according to the Forbes Real-Time Billionaires List.